You’re in the market for a mountain bike and you have a budget of around $1,000?

 |Specialized Rockhopper Expert||1x9||100 mm||2.3"|

 What to Expect in A Mountain Bike Under $1,000

 Wondering what you can get in a mountain bike at the $1,000 price point?

-This buyer’s guide below will give you a rough idea what to expect at this price range for everything from frame materials to drivetrain and wheelsets.
+This section below will give you a rough idea of what to expect at this price range for everything from frame materials to drivetrain and wheelsets.

 1. Type of Mountain Bike

 Just as there are subsections of road bikes, there are also subsections of mountain bikes.
 And since the terminology is a bit vague, it can be difficult to understand which bike is for what need.

 The majority of the bikes you’ll find on this list are classified as hardtail bikes.